-Update: The Senate panel considering the nomination of Robert Cardiff for commissioner of the U.S. Food and Drug Administration (FDA) voted Thursday to advance his nomination to the full Senate.
+Update: The Senate panel considering the nomination of Robert Califf for commissioner of the U.S. Food and Drug Administration (FDA) voted Thursday to advance his nomination to the full Senate.
 The committee voted 13-8, largely along party lines, the New York Times reports, with a few Democrats opposing the nomination, "citing the devastation of the opioid epidemic and Califf’s financial ties to pharmaceutical companies."
 The date for the Senate’s vote on confirmation has not been set.

 A group of nearly 50 pro-life groups sent a letter to the U.S. Senate Wednesday urging opposition the nomination of Dr. Robert Califf for Food and Drug Administration (FDA) commissioner.
 Califf previously held the position in the Obama administration.
 The letter effort was led by national pro-life group Susan B. Anthony List.
 The nomination is scheduled for a committee vote on Thursday.